owhite/process_mesc/README.txt

 $ ./bar_chart_overlay.py -d scrap.json -c config.json

 ## use those slides to make transparent webm output
+#  these types of steps could be done in the python programs but it's better to review
+#  the intermediate results
 $ ffmpeg -framerate 10 -pattern_type glob -i "images/*.png" -r 30  -pix_fmt yuva420p overlay.webm

 ## perform overlay of file output.webm on to thing.mp4